koisose/custom-gpt-store/README.md

 ### Some Notes

-- Every commit message created with `pnpm run commit-clarifai` or `pnpm run fix-and-commit` is translated to Indonesian below the original commit you can change the system prompt [here](packages/scripts/commit-clarifai.js)
+- Every commit message created with `pnpm run commit-clarifai` or `pnpm run fix-and-commit` is translated to Indonesian below the original commit.
+You can change the system prompt [here](packages/scripts/commit-clarifai.js).